caviyacht/SodaDungeon2Mod/readme.md

 - Do you like gold?
 Well how about a gold per hour heads-up display!
 - Do you like using Stein and question if it is working?
 We've got you covered.
-- Tired of clicking over and over leveling up that gold relic?
+- Tired of clicking over, and over, and over, leveling up that gold relic?
 Well, now you can bring it to the **MAX** with a single click of the mouse!
 - Are you tired of scrolling to see your script triggers?
 Guess what, now you can see all of those glorious triggers (up to 7) together in a single screen!

 And don't forget, there's more where that came from.
 Go ahead... check it out yourself, if you dare.